alexander-pick/shannon_modem_loader/README.md

 ## IDA Compatibility And Installation

-Tested with [IDA Pro](https://hex-rays.com/ida-pro/) 8.x (8.3 to 8.4 SP2).
+Tested with [IDA Pro](https://hex-rays.com/ida-pro/) 8.x (8.3 to 8.4 SP2) as well as [IDA Home ARM](https://hex-rays.com/ida-home/).
 Might work on versions starting from 7.x using the revamped idapython API.

 Since I work on Linux the `install.sh` is a bash script.
 If you are using OSX or Windows you can perform the installation manually by copying the files in their respective directories to install the loader manually: